Scullin

 Scullin is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Scullin's dwelling structures, as recorded in the latest Census, 79.9% were houses with the remaining 20.0% being other dwellings such as semi-detached homes, apartments, and other types of residences.
-This compares to the Australian Capital Territory (ACT) figures of 69.4% houses and 30.5% other dwellings.
-Home ownership in Scullin stood at 27.4%, with mortgaged properties making up 39.6% and rented ones 33.1%.
-The median monthly mortgage repayment in the area was $1,950, lower than the ACT average of $2,000.
-Meanwhile, the median weekly rent in Scullin was $390 compared to the ACT's $430.
+In Scullin, as per the latest Census evaluation, 79.9% of dwellings were houses, with the remaining 20.0% being semi-detached, apartments, or other types.
+This compares to the Australian Capital Territory's figures of 69.4% houses and 30.5% other dwellings.
+Home ownership in Scullin stood at 27.4%, with mortgaged dwellings at 39.6% and rented ones at 33.1%.
+The median monthly mortgage repayment was $1,950, below the Australian Capital Territory average of $2,000.
+The median weekly rent in Scullin was $390, compared to the Australian Capital Territory's $430.
 Nationally, Scullin's mortgage repayments were higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing